-gen and swap UI
+Figure 5.13 Gen and Swap UI

-That concludes our discussion of PROX and rapid as our testing tools.
-We’ll use this tools intensively in the rest of this chapter to generate different kinds of traffic in each tests.
-With the traffic running, we can dig deeper to understand the rules we’ve introduced about how vRouter works.
-Next we’ll introduce some of the commonly used tools that are designed for, or especially useful for verfications in DPDK vRouter environment.
+That concludes our discussion of PROX and rapid as testing tools.
+We’ll use these tools intensively in the rest of this chapter to generate different kinds of traffic in each test.
+With the traffic running, you can dig deeper to understand the rules about how vRouter works.
+Now let’s introduce some of the commonly used tools that are designed for, or especially useful for, verifications in the DPDK vRouter environment.

-dpdk vRouter tool box
+DPDK vRouter Tool Box

-In this book you’ve read a lot of details about DPDK and contrail DPDK vRouter implementations.
-You should understand that performance boost is the main benefit it brings.
-As with almost everything, it has both pros and cons.
-One problem is that is commonly raised is the lack of tools during troubleshooting process, especially in the case of a traffic loss problems.
-Within traditional linux world, there are tons of well-known tools to trace the packet, from displaying packet statistics in and out of NIC, showing drop counters, to performing packet capture for deeper level packet decoding.
-Examples of these tools are like ifconfig, ip, bmon, tcpdump, tshark, etc. With DPDK, however, none of the traditional tools can be used directly, and the reason is obvious: whichever interface bound to DPDK becomes invisible to the linux stack, hence are also hidden from the perspective of these tools relying on it.
-In production, we need some new tools developed to fill this gap, so that we can narrow the packet loss related issues when the outage is ongoing.
-Fortunately, today contrail dpdk vRouter are equiped with quite a few such tools.
+You’ve read a lot of details about DPDK and Contrail DPDK vRouter implementations.
+You should understand that performance boost is its main benefit but it has pros and cons.
+One problem commonly raised is the lack of tools during troubleshooting process, especially in the case of traffic loss problems.
+Within the traditional Linux world, there are tons of well-known tools to trace the packet, from displaying packet statistics in and out of NIC, showing drop counters, to performing packet capture for deeper level packet decoding.
+Examples of these tools are ifconfig, ip, bmon, tcpdump, tshark, etc. With DPDK, however, none of the traditional tools can be used directly, and the reason is obvious: whichever interface bound to DPDK becomes invisible to the Linux stack, hence they are also hidden from the perspective of these tools.
+In production, you need some new tools developed to fill this gap, so that you can narrow the packet loss related issues when the outage is ongoing.
+Fortunately, today’s Contrail DPDK vRouter is equipped with quite a few such tools.
 In this section we’ll look at some of them.

-"contrail-tools" docker: vRouter tools box
+Contrail-tools Docker: vRouter tools box

-"contrail-tools" is a docker container located in the compute node, where all of the vRouter tools and utilities are available.
-Apparently, from the user perspective, this is more convenient than distributing tools into multiple containers.
-This design was introduced a few releases before contrail networking R2008.
-As more and more existing tools migrated into it and new tools added in, this container now really becomes a centralized "tool box", which you’d like to open whenever you want to check any running states of the vRouter data plane.
-Let’s first take a look at how to "open" this "box".
+Contrail-tools is a Docker container located in the compute node, where all of the vRouter tools and utilities are available.
+Apparently, from the user perspective, this is more convenient than distributing tools in multiple containers.
+This design was introduced a few releases before Contrail networking R2008.
+As more and more existing tools migrated into it and new tools added in, this container now really becomes a centralized tool box, whenever you want to check any running states of the vRouter data plane.
+Let’s first take a look at how to open this box.

-To enter the container, just run contrail-tools script (same name as of the docker) in a compute node.
+To enter the container, just run the contrail-tools script (same name as of the Docker) in a compute node: